Is the Government Addicted to Student Loans?

 July 12, 2019

 Everyone owes money (well, almost everyone).
 The government owes money.
 We read a lot about the government’s deficit–the debt we owe other countries due to our spending.
 The United States deficit exceeded $22 trillion back in February.
 Americans owe money.
 We are bombarded with student loan debt statistics.
 The total student loan debt in the US reached $1.56 trillion in February 2019.
 (Mortgage debt is the only personal debt amount that exceeds the total student loan debt at approximately $15.5 trillion.)
 What we don’t often think about is how much money the US government is collecting on student loans.
 Believe it or not student loan debt is the single largest financial asset for the government.
 (See the chart below.)
-Student loan debt accounts for close to 44% of the total financial assets of the government.
+Student loan debt accounts for over 48% of the total financial assets of the government.
 So does the government really want to bring down the amount we are borrowing to go to college?
 Are they addicted to student loans?

 What happens when this debt is not repaid?

 Currently (as of 2/2019), over $101 billion in student loan debt was in default–not being paid.
-Loans in deferment or forbearance, when payment is delayed, totalled over $235 billion.
+Loans in deferment or forbearance, when payment is delayed, totaled over $235 billion.
 That is a lot of money for the government not to be actively collecting.
 If colleges and universities are being paid a large sum of money and the government is not currently being paid back for, it might make you a little nervous.

 It should be noted that being forgiven a student loan debt is not an easy task.
 Bankruptcy does not automatically forgive this debt.
 A borrower needs certain circumstances to have their loan forgiven like permanent disability or situations like teacher loan forgiveness.
 If a loan goes into default, the loan goes to collection, federal and state tax refunds are withheld, and wages can be garnished.